upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-v1.5/index.rst

 Step 7: Visualize the EMG signals on laptop
 ============================================

 Connect the BioAmp AUX cable to your laptop that has 3.5mm jack support.

-Now there are various options to visualize the EMG signals:
+Now you can install various softwares on your laptop to visualise the signals.

 Using Backyard Brains' Spike Recorder
 --------------------------------------------